 With the lightweight but very stable Whisperlite™ International multi-fuel stove from MSR, we found the perfect and reliable system which accompanied us around the globe.
 The foldable stainless-steel legs offer excellent stability even for heavy pots.
-In the field, it is easy to maintain and allows fast cleaning with self-cleaning Shaker Jet™technology.
+It is easy to maintain in the field and allows fast cleaning with self-cleaning Shaker Jet™technology.
 Even on a half-day hike, we carry the stove together with a small gas canister to heat up a prepared meal.

 Pots & Pans

 The perfect addition for us was the nonstick pot set from MSR.
-The pots are very lightweight, and the ceramic nonstick surface simplifies cleaning a lot.
-The two pots fit easy into each other, and the size of 2,5 litre and 1,5 litres are perfect for all different outdoor cuisine.
-The pot handle is detachable and could be stored separately and the aluminium lid fits on both pots.
+The pots are very lightweight, and the nonstick ceramic surface simplifies cleaning a lot.
+The two pots fit easily into each other, and the size of 2,5 litres and 1,5 litres are perfect for all different outdoor cuisine.
+The pot handle is detachable and can be stored separately, and the aluminium lid fits on both pots.
 To fry eggs, we choose the ceramic skillet from MSR.
-Although it is a perfect addition and can reuse the pot handle it has a slightly larger sizer which doesn't fit perfectly underneath the pots when stowed away.
+Although it is a perfect addition and can reuse the pot handle, it has a slightly larger sizer which doesn't fit perfectly underneath the pots when stowed away.

 Cooking in an outdoor kitchen will not work without the right tools.
 They need to be highly functional but as well lightweight, easy to pack and stow away.
 Here we count on the equipment from GSI Outdoors.
 They offer some great tools which can be folded easily.
 We are using the Pivot Spatula, Spoon and Tongs plus the Collapsible Whisk to prepare scrambled eggs.
 In New Zealand, we bought a tiny olive wood spatula in Hokitika which is a perfect extension.

 We can't start a morning without coffee.
-Getting out of the tent, be surrounded by nature, and sip at your mug; that's how a perfect day should start - it doesn't matter where you are.
+Getting out of the tent, being surrounded by nature, and sipping at your mug; that's how a perfect day should start - it doesn't matter where you are.
 Markus is addicted to coffee.
-He tried out a lot over the past years until he found the best solution; the collapsible java drip.
-It can be folded away easily and expanded if you want to brew a fresh cup of coffee and that not only in the morning.
+He tried out a lot over the past years until he found the best solution; the collapsible Java drip.
+It can be folded away easily and expanded if you want to brew a fresh cup of coffee, and that is not only in the morning.
 The only things you need to have with you are some filters, hot boiling water, and an excellent coffee.

-If it is folded it just consumes 1-inch in height and can be packed everywhere.
-We are using the model from GSI Outdoors for years now and bought a second one for our van.
+If it is folded, it requires only one inch in height and can be packed everywhere.
+We have been using the model from GSI Outdoors for years now and bought a second one for our van.
 Other models which come in plastic are not good to pack.